tufstraka/pps/README.md

 ### Local Setup

-#### Step 1: Set Up PostgreSQL
+#### Step 1: Set Up PostgreSQL and RabbitMQ

-Ensure you have PostgreSQL installed and running on your local machine.
+Ensure you have PostgreSQL and RabbitMQ installed and running on your local machine.

 #### Step 2: Connect to PostgreSQL: